 Welcome to Waseda University!
 We are very happy that you have decided to study at Waseda University's Faculty of Science and Engineering.
 We look forward to working with you and hope that your graduate education here will be an exciting and rewarding experience.
 This handbook contains information to help you make most of your time here at Waseda.
 It explains the academic policies, the curriculum, and the graduation requirements for students in the International Program in Science and Engineering (IPSE) at Waseda University.
 In this handbook, we will refer to students in this program as "IPSE students".
-The International Program in Science and Engineering has academic policies, curricula, and graduation requirements distinct from other programs.
+IPSE has academic policies, curricula, and graduation requirements distinct from other programs.